The town's with the main focus being multi-family buildings.

-Of the 111 properties, 104 have been inspected, with 100 of them passing the inspection.
 Owners of the four properties with outstanding issues are working to correct the problems, Erickson wrote.

 Of the 10 properties still outstanding, the town is trying to get the owners to respond to letters.
 For seven of those properties, the issue is the proper mailing address for the owner, and the town expects to hear from the owners soon.